paul-g/brabble/performance-aware-programming/lecture3.md

 * reading data from cache is much faster than from memory..
 * .. minimizing the number of cache misses can improve performance
-* Which brings us back to...

 * Modern CPUs can optimise sequential read/write access
     * Data prefetch on linear access pattern

-* We should make use of this
-* Improve locality (spatial and temporal)
-* align code and data
+* As a programmer you don't ever know you have a cache...
+\pause
+* ... or do you?

 ## Word of Caution

-* When dealing with this level of optimisations, it's good to have
+* When optimising applications it is good to have
-    * A model of the expected performance improvement (_hypothesis_)
+    * A model of the expected performance improvement
-    * Some observation to (hopefully) confirm our hypothesis
+    * A relevant benchmark
+    * Means of _measuring_ the performance improvement
+    * Tools to drill down and understand what goes wrong when the _observed_ results do not match the _measured_ results

-        * Tools to _measure_ various parameters
+* Let's proceed to matrix multiply...
-        * Rough estimations

 ## Matrix Multiply